nelxnel/ElearningDatabase23/README.md

 ## **The problem:**
-<p>As a tertiary educator, I've built up a large collection of teaching resources over the years, and have been storing and sharing them via a Pinterest board, which was clunky to search and didn't allow me to add categories. <br />
+<p>As a tertiary educator, I've built up a large collection of teaching resources over the years, and have been storing and sharing them via a Pinterest board, which was clunky to search and didn't allow me to add categories.
-I couldn't find a site that did what I needed - a simple, searchable database that utilised resource categories or tags - so I built one.
+I couldn't find a site that did what I needed - a simple, searchable database that utilised resource categories or tags - so I built one. <br /> <br />
 The purpose of the project was to act as a database for these resources, in order to ease the access and increase sharability of information and research on particular subjects or categories of teaching and elearning.</p>